DarrylBrysonDev0/cookbook/README.md

 # Cookbook
-A collection of walkthroughs and exercises.
-Topics include devops, data analytics, and system automation
+A collection of design patterns, walkthroughs and exercises.
+Topics include devops, data analytics, and system automation.

 ## Recipes
 ### Walkthroughs